kaizau/an-http-story/README.md

 ### Keyboard and Mouse

-- Arrow keys to move the camera
+- Arrow keys or ASDW to move the camera
 - Click to move Zyra to selected block
 - Click (and hold) to drag selected blue block